Here is a cold, hard fact for you: Video is the future of social media and marketing.

 1. Practice makes perfect.
 If you don’t like to look at yourself on screen (most people don’t, honestly), practice getting used to it by just flipping your phone camera into selfie mode and talking to yourself.
 Wish yourself a good morning, ask yourself how you’re doing, and answer yourself.
 Feel silly?
 Good, you should feel silly, because it *is* silly.
 Talking to yourself is ridiculous but it’s the first step in overcoming your fear of putting yourself out there on video.
 Because basically when you’re live streaming, you’re essentially talking to yourself.
 Most of the time you’ll be in your office or home, alone, talking to your phone.
 And that’s kind of ridiculous, when you think about it.
 So spend one minute every day talking to yourself.
 You don’t have to record it.
 Just flip the screen and start talking outloud.

-2. Get on Snapchat.
-I know a lot of you have a resistance to Snapchat because it’s yet another social media platform to keep up with and you don’t want to learn another thing.
-But, if nothing else, Snapchat is a great “bridge” tool towards getting comfortable with live streaming.
-Snapchat is essentially a live streaming social network, where users share live photos or 10 second videos with their followers.
-Snapchat is meant to be spontaneous, quick, and real.
-Snaps disappear after 24 hours, so there is low-pressure to make everything perfect.
-Once you’re comfortable with Step 1, try talking to your followers on Snapchat.
-If you’re new to Snapchat, chances are you’ll only have a couple followers and they will likely be close friends and family, so it’s a safe space.
-(If you’re not familiar with Snapchat, you can read my new users guide here.)
+2. Get on Instagram Stories.
+I know a lot of you have a resistance to Instagram Stories because it’s yet another “thing” to keep up with.
+But, if nothing else, Stories are a great “bridge” tool towards getting comfortable with live streaming.
+Instagram Stories is essentially a live streaming social network, where users share live photos or short videos with their followers.
+Stories are meant to be spontaneous, quick, and real.
+They disappear after 24 hours, so there is low-pressure to make everything perfect.
+Once you’re comfortable with Step 1, try talking to your followers on Stories.
+And since you already have a built-in Instagram following who loves you, it’s a safe space.
+(If you’re not familiar with Instagram Stories, you can read my guide here.)

 3. Do what you need to do to feel comfortable.
 I don’t wear a lot of makeup and I generally don’t feel overly concerned about my appearance.
 But I feel more confident when I’m wearing concealer around my eyes and I’m wearing lipstick.
 I know I will do better on video, and therefore my viewers will have a better experience, if I do these two things.
 You don’t need to spend an hour on hair and makeup, you just need to be the real you.
 Live streaming is all about being in the moment, and viewers want to see the real you.